Frik-dev/Frik-dev/README.md

 ### 2. Projects

-Explore the projects I've built during my journey.
-From simple programs to full-fledged applications, each project represents a milestone in my learning process.
+Explore the projects I've built during my journey. _From simple programs to full-fledged applications_, each project represents a milestone in my learning process.
 Feel free to check out the code, provide feedback, or even collaborate on improving them.

 ### 3. Learning Resources